Romans 9

 20 Also, this is what Isaiah said very bravely:

 10:20See Isaiah 65:1.
-Isaiah is speaking about the Gentiles.
-They were not waiting for Christ, God's Messiah, to come.
-They did not know anything about him.
+The Gentiles were not waiting for Christ, God's Messiah, to come.
 But because God is kind, he sent his good news to them.
 21 But Isaiah says this about Israel's people:

 I have been asking my people to return to me.